 Compared to the rest of the Seattle Metropolitan Area market, the Seattle Central Business District submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.

-Finance and insurance are the dominant industries in this area.
+Finance and insurance are the dominant industries in this market.
 Commute by walking is the most popular way to get to work amongst Seattle Central Business District folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.